cilium/cilium.io/src/posts/06-12-2017-cilium-100-rc2-grpc-kafka-and-much-more/index.md

   - grpc
   - cilium
   - bpf
+ogSummary: `The Cilium community has been hard at work over the past weeks to get us closer to what we consider is required for a 1.0 release.
+We have made a ton of progress and are happy to announce the release of 1.0.0-rc2 at this point.`
 ---

-{{preview}}

-The Cilium community has been hard at work over the past weeks to get us closer to what we consider is required for a 1.0 release.
-We have made a ton of progress and are happy to announce the release of 1.0.0-rc2 at this point.

-## New functionality that was MERGED RECENTLY:

-- Security policy enforcement at application protocol level for [Kafka](http://docs.cilium.io/en/v1.0.0-rc2/gettingstarted/kafka/), and [gRPC](/grpc).
-- Lots of tooling around operating Cilium based clusters (cluster wide connectivity monitor, bug reporting tools, Prometheus metrics, security incident process, ...)

-- Integration of the [Envoy](https://github.com/envoyproxy/envoy) proxy into the Cilium datapath.

-- Lots and lots of documentation and guides.

-{{/preview}}

 The Cilium community has been hard at work over the past weeks to get us closer to what we consider is required for a 1.0 release.
 We have made a ton of progress and are happy to announce the release of 1.0.0-rc2 at this point.